 Dental care in Germany

 Routine procedures such as fillings, cleanings, and extractions are commonly covered by insurance.
-However, more complex procedures like orthodontics, crowns, and dental implants might require additional coverage or out-of-pocket expenses.
-Therefore, it is highly recommended to have supplementary (private) dental insurance to ensure better coverage.
+However, more complex procedures like orthodontics and dental implants might require additional coverage or out-of-pocket expenses.
+Therefore, it is highly recommended to have private dental insurance to ensure better coverage.

 Medical specialists in Germany